JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Blaise Corbin.md

 | 5'9"<br>175cm | 135lb<br>61kg | **Prim.
 Wingspan:** 14'<br>**Sec.
 Wingspan:** 9' |

 Following her metamorphosis, Blaise has taken on an *extremely* avian appearance.
 Feathers cover most of her body, with scales only visible in a few key areas; around the face, her hands and wrists, among others.
 The sclera of her eyes have become a shockingly vibrant red with a blue iris.
 The way her mouth and nose are arranged has become profoundly beak-like.
 Her horns have also grown, now 33 cm long, gently curving backward with a ridge spiraling from base to tip.
+She possesses two pairs of wings, with the second growing from just above her tail.

 Her body coloration is divided into two cohesive regions: "underside" or "inner" areas, which are cerulean with white undertones which include the insides of her wings and underside of her tail but also the front of her torso, her legs, arms, and neck; and "topside" or "outer" areas, which include the outerside of her wings and topside of her tail, but also her back, shoulders, and collarbone.
 ### ✦Info